Frequently Asked Questions

 We want every girl to realize her dream of becoming a Lasso.
 These are the first steps and criteria that prospective members must meet to be considered for inclusion:

 - Must have been involved with band, cheer, sports or Lariats.

 - No less than three recommendations, with one of them being a sponsor.

 - Must have a grade point average (GPA) of at least 2.5.

 Once the above criteria have been met, hopeful members go through roping routine tryouts before a panel of alumna and dance instructors.

 The number of Lassos varies from year to year.
-The 2015-2016 roster currently stands at 29.
+The 2023-2024 roster currently stands at 15.

 Traditionally awarded to the qualified applicant with the highest grade point average, this scholarship honors Constance Douglas Reeves, founder of the Lasso pep squad.
 She provided the vision for the traditional Lasso uniform and for developing roping skills.
 Named to the National Cowgirl Hall of Fame, she was known for her motto: “Always saddle your own horse.”

-Traditionally awarded to the qualified applicant who has demonstrated strong community service and exceptional roping skills, this scholarship honors Jack Long, experienced roper who taught the Lassos to rope in the 1930s.
+Traditionally awarded to the qualified applicant who has demonstrated strong community service and exceptional roping skills, this scholarship honors Jack Long, an experienced roper who taught the Lassos to rope in the 1930s.
 For three decades he devoted himself to helping the Lassos develop the roping skills that still set them apart today as a unique pep squad.
 His daughter, Patsy Long, is a member of the LAA.